-Acquired brain injury is an umbrella term for a wide range of brain injuries that occur after birth and are not genetically or congenitally induced.
-Rather, they are a consequence of various neurological conditions and injuries which make acquired brain injury a complex category.
+Acquired Brain Injury (ABI) is an umbrella term for brain damage occurring after birth, distinct from congenital or genetic conditions.
+They are a consequence of various neurological conditions and injuries which make acquired brain injury a complex category.
 Each individual with ABI has a different experience of rehabilitation and management, there is no one-size-fits-all method.
+Understanding its diverse causes, wide-ranging symptoms, and available self-help strategies is crucial for those affected and their support networks.

 Individuals may experience a loss of consciousness directly after a brain injury.
 While it may be distressing, it is normal not to remember part of your hospital stay.
 Typically, many people recover well from a brain injury, especially in the early stages along with plenty of rest.
 Nevertheless, ABI can cause symptoms that severely interfere with daily living and recovery.
 Thus, it is crucial for healthcare professionals to identify the personal impacts of acquired brain injury and create a tailored treatment plan.